cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

-        "block" : nnnnnn,                  // (number) the index of the block that contains the "accept" order "blocksleft" : nn,                 // (number) the number of blocks left to pay "amount" : "n.nnnnnnnn"            // (string) the amount of tokens accepted and reserved "amounttopay" : "n.nnnnnnnn"       // (string) the amount in bitcoins needed finalize the trade },
+        "block" : nnnnnn,                  // (number) the index of the block that contains the "accept" order "blocksleft" : nn,                 // (number) the number of blocks left to pay "amount" : "n.nnnnnnnn"            // (string) the amount of tokens accepted and reserved "amounttopay" : "n.nnnnnnnn"       // (string) the amount in zurcoins needed finalize the trade },
       ...
     ]